Product docs

 API surface

-- GET /api/customers, /api/content/:customerUrl, and /api/campaigns/:customerUrl hydrate the workspace.
+• GET /api/urls, /api/content/:urlId, and /api/campaigns/:urlId hydrate the workspace.

-- POST /api/captions/generate writes generated caption JSON back to content.captions.
+• POST /api/captions/generate writes generated caption JSON back to content.captions.

-- GET /api/events streams sync updates over Server-Sent Events.
+• GET /api/events streams sync updates over Server-Sent Events.

-GET /api/customers
+GET /api/urls

-POST /api/crawl/:customerUrl
+POST /api/urls

-GET /api/content/:customerUrl
+GET /api/content/:urlId

-GET /api/campaigns/:customerUrl
+GET /api/campaigns/:urlId

 POST /api/captions/generate